ayatokura/ai-openscale/wos-payload-logging.md

 {: help}
 {: support}

-For an example of full working code, see the [AI Openscale and Custom ML Engine](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20Custom%20ML%20Engine.ipynb){: external} sample notebook.
+For an example of full working code, see the [AI OpenScale and Custom ML Engine](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20Custom%20ML%20Engine.ipynb){: external} sample notebook.

 The following code sample shows how to log the payload by using the Python SDK: